 From military spending so wasteful that it weakens our nation; come home, America.

-From the entrenchment of special privileges in tax favoritism; from the . . . → Read More: George McGovern (1922 – 2012)
+From the entrenchment of special privileges in tax favoritism; from the waste of idle lands . . . → Read More: George McGovern (1922 – 2012)

 The White House responded in its strongest terms yet that they had no participation in leaking information on the Iranian cyber attack.
 Press Secretary Jay Carney said yesterday “Any suggestion that the White House has leaked sensitive information for political purposes has no basis in fact and has been denied by the authors themselves, as one of the authors of the New York Times story on Obama’s counterterrorism record said, ‘The notion that the White House prompted the story or controlled our reporting and writing is absurd.’”